The Therapeutic Benefits of Gardening

 The Benefits of Gardening

 Gardening may also help by providing physical activity.
 When possible, cancer patients are encouraged to get some amount of exercise.
 Gardening can provide a gentle type of physical activity that can be scaled up or down to match an individual’s limitations and abilities.
-Exercise for patients, even those going through treatment, helps by keeping muscles from atrophying, improving balance, increasing blood flow in the body, strengthening bones, and improving overall physical functioning.
+Exercise for patients, even those going through treatment, helps by increasing blood flow in the body, keeping muscles from atrophying, strengthening bones, improving balance, and improving overall physical functioning.

 Working with a Horticultural Therapist